A step by step guide to buying your new home

 Here are some useful tips to help you:

-Decide on how much you can afford to spend, it is at this point you may want to seek advice from an Independent Financial Advisor (IFA).
+Depending on how much you can afford to spend, it is at this point you may want to seek advice from an Independent Financial Advisor (IFA).
 If you don’t already have an IFA, speak to your Story Homes Sales Executive who will be able to put you in contact with one.

 Reserving your Story Home